 3. Furniture Re-utilization Program

-The furniture reutilization program is a means by which departments can obtain furniture at no cost, other than the costs involved in transporting it to the location in need.
+The furniture reutilization program is a means by which departments can obtain furniture at little or no cost, other than the costs involved in transporting it to the location in need.
 Departments or projects with excess furniture are encouraged to make the items available for the program.
-The program maintains a warehouse in Menlo Park, where furniture is stored until needed.
+The program maintains warehousing space in Redwood City, where furniture is stored until needed.
 Furniture in the program is for Stanford business use only, and may not be relocated to private business or residential locations.

 Obtaining Furniture for your Office

-If you are interested in obtaining furniture for your office, contact Jimmy Baca (650) 996-0574.
+If you are interested in obtaining furniture for your office, contact the PMO Reutilization Specialist.
 Visits are by appointment only, and may require scheduling well in advance.
-Once you have selected the furniture, you must make arrangements to have the materials relocated to the campus location – this can be via the Labor Shop or by whatever alternative means can be arranged.
-The program does not have a delivery service.
-Please try to have the items relocated within two weeks, and be sure to coordinate with Jimmy Baca in making these arrangements, to ensure the scheduling is able to be accommodated.
+Once you have selected the furniture, you must make arrangements to have the materials relocated to the campus location – this can be via UG2 Services or by whatever alternative means may be arranged.
+The program does not have a deli0very service.
+Please try to have the items relocated within two weeks, and be sure to coordinate with the PMO Reutilization Specialist in making these arrangements, to ensure the scheduling is able to be accommodated.
 As noted above, this site is not staffed on a regular basis.

 Excess Furniture Collection Process

-When your department has furniture that is no longer needed, and you want it removed, please contact your Department Property Administrator (DPA) so they can process a request to have it collected.
-The furniture will be picked up and delivered to Surplus Property Sales or to Peninsula Sanitary Service Inc. (PSSI) depending on the condition of the items in question.
-The new Stanford Property Administration Resource Center (SPARC) system has an online request form to have the furniture removed to Surplus Sales.
+If via BGM, furniture will be picked up and delivered to Surplus Property Sales or to Peninsula Sanitary Service Inc. (PSSI) depending on the condition of the items in question.
+Deliveries via external movers must be accompanied by an approved Excess Request generated in the SPARC platform.
 DPAs have access to the system (access is centrally controlled by the Property Management Office).